Thank you for your message. We will contact you shortly.

 There is no central location like an exchange to trade municipal bonds, which can make it challenging for retail investors to obtain the best prices.
 Buying and selling bonds is generally more expensive for individual investors who trade in smaller blocks of bonds than for institutional investors that buy and sell in bulk.

-Capture the tax-exempt advantage
+Capture the tax-exempt advantage with municipal bonds

 If you are seeking tax relief, the interest earned on municipal bonds is exempt from regular federal taxation.
 Additionally, bonds issued from entities within a certain state are often exempt from taxation in that state.
 Occasionally, bonds issued within a certain municipality or region are exempt from taxes in that municipality, possibly providing triple tax exemption — federal, state and local.